smikhalevski/tokenizer-dsl/README.md

 char(['a', 98, 99]);
 ```

-You can specify a set of characters as a string with multiple characters:
+You can specify a set of chars as a string with multiple chars:

 ```ts
 // Reads ' ', '\t', '\r', or '\n'